Thank you for joining MAKEart Studios for our watercolor workshop!

 When you’re ready to make the leap to professional grade paper, my favorite is this Arches Cotton Paper

 WATERCOLOR PAINT & PALETTE come in many forms.
 Our palettes used in the workshop are built mostly from Winsor & Newton Professional Water Colours with the exact colors listed below.
-I really love the Mr. Pen palettes that I placed the watercolor in, and if you want to make an investment in building your own palette, using the professional paints listed below and the Mr. Pen palette are a great starting point, it's vibrant, beginner-friendly, and a great introduction to watercolor.
+I really love the Mr. Pen palettes that I placed the watercolor in, and if you want to make an investment in building your own palette, using the professional paints listed below and a palette of your choosing is a great starting point.
+The paint below is vibrant, beginner-friendly, and a great introduction to watercolor.

 MAKEart Studios Watercolor Palette

-However, if you aren’t ready to make the investment, there are much more modest sets to start with:
+If you aren’t ready to make the investment (understandable!)
+Here are some more modest sets to start with:

 The Winsor & Newton Cotman travel watercolor set is perfect for trips, and one that I own and use all the time on the go.

-I like the kuratake watercolor set (a Japanese brand that comes in a beautiful green box) but their paint is slightly mmore opaque than traditional watercolor
+I like the kuratake watercolor set (a Japanese brand that comes in a beautiful green box) but their paint is slightly more opaque than traditional watercolor

 There are an overwhelming amount of WATERCOLOR BRUSHES to choose from.
 Generally speaking, I suggest that beginning watercolorists rely on a variety of round brushes for the bulk of their painting needs and a large mop brush for washes.
 A good brush makes a big difference.
 We used a size 6 in class.